 So, why is pruning plum trees worth the time?
-Basically, neglected trees will be smaller and bear less fruit than a pruned plum tree.
-There are four reasons to prune a plum tree.
+Basically, neglected trees will be smaller and bear less fruit than a pruned plum tree, but here are four main reasons to prune a plum tree:

-- Prune a plum tree for a manageable shape that is open to sunlight penetration and air circulation.
+- To create a manageable shape that is open to sunlight penetration and air circulation.
 Nobody wants to fight their plum tree just to prune it.

-- Prune a plum tree to develop a strong framework of scaffold branches that won’t break under fruit load.
+- To develop a strong framework of scaffold branches that won’t break under fruit load.

-- Prune a plum tree to remove diseased branches or damaged wood.
+- To remove diseased branches or damaged wood.

-- Prune a plum tree to encourage optimal fruit production of high-quality plums through stimulation of strong and healthy new growth.
+- To encourage optimal fruit production of high-quality plums through the stimulation of strong and healthy new growth.

 Everything You Need to Prune a Plum Tree

 Before you prune a plum tree, gather the equipment you need for the job.
 You can reuse all these products to prune other types of fruit trees, so invest in quality pruning tools that will last.

 Here’s the equipment you need to prune a plum tree, along with my suggestion of where to buy it:

 - Pruning shears: hand shears for soft shoots, water sprouts, twigs, and foliage.